molecule/molecule.github.io/_post/conference-submission-notes.md

 ---
 layout: post
-date: 2021-02-21
+date: 2021-09-02
 image:
 submissions:
     -
+        conference: CHI 2022
+        notes: Two papers, one significantly reworked from our DIS rejection, the other a new output from both summer internships at Microsoft.
+        icon: /src/img/icon-noun_Question_727759.png
+        link:
+    -
+        conference: UIST 2021
+        notes: A low-key collaboration with a bunch of researchers from Microsoft.
+Accepted!
+        icon: /src/img/icon-noun_checkmark_364806.png
+        link:
+    -
         conference: CnC 2021
         notes: Tis the season for rejected paper revival I guess!
 Reviving a paper that was rejected from CHI, DIS, then ISWC for CnC.
 This is definitely the best version of it that has ever existed.
+REJECTED, mainly because reviewers felt it was a bad fit (which is fair).
-        icon: /src/img/icon-noun_Question_727759.png
+        icon: /src/img/icon-noun_X_1890803.png
         link:
     -
         conference: IMWUT 2021
         notes: Reworked our rejected CHI 2021 submission.
 It makes more sense for this conference anyway!
+REJECTED.
+The feedback was helpful, but I'll probably never submit to IMWUT again.
+I disliked everything about this process.
-        icon: /src/img/icon-noun_Question_727759.png
+        icon: /src/img/icon-noun_X_1890803.png
         link:
     -
         conference: DIS 2021
         notes: Submitted 4 papers.
 P1, P2 - Significantly reworked versions of the rejected CHI'21 paper, now split into two papers.
 We were consistently getting feedback that the story was too messy but we had so much cool stuff to talk about so we wrote two full papers.
-P3 - I was finally struck by inspiration for how to present work from a project I had completed in Spring of 2019!
+P3 (Accepted) - I was finally struck by inspiration for how to present work from a project I had completed in Spring of 2019!
+That's the "Expanding the Design Space of Technology-Mediated Theatre Experiences" paper.
 P4 - A summer hackathon project we were all super excited about.
-        icon: /src/img/icon-noun_Question_727759.png
+        icon: /src/img/icon-noun_checkmark_364806.png
         link:
     -
         conference: CHI 2021